JetBrains/intellij-sdk-docs/topics/reference_guide/custom_language_support/websymbols_implementation.md

 It can specify the kind (plain, expression, no-value), type (boolean, number, string, enum, complex, of-match), whether an attribute value is required, a default value, and the result type of value expression in the appropriate language.
 If `COMPLEX` type is set, the value of `langType` will be used and if `OF_MATCH`, the type of the `symbol` will be used.
-When merging information from several segments in the WebSymbolMatch, first non-null property values take precedence.
+When merging information from several segments in the PolySymbolMatch, first non-null property values take precedence.
 By default - when properties are `null` - attribute value is of plain type and is required.

 ## Methods